chalmers-revere/opendlv.os/README.md

 This microservice is listening for the messages [opendlv.proxy.PedalPositionRequest](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L208-L210) and [opendlv.proxy.GroundSteeringRequest](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L216-L218) to interface with Kiwi's motor and servo for acceleration/deceleration and steering.

 To simplify the distribution of this microservice and the description how to configure and run it, we are using Docker.
-The listed microservices are pre-configured and run already on Kiwi.
+The listed microservices are pre-configured and already running on Kiwi.

 _Getting Started:_

 Now, connect your laptop's webbrowser to the *Raspberry Pi's* IP address, port 8081: [http://192.168.8.1:8081](http://192.168.8.1:8081).
 You should still see a live stream from your Kiwi's camera visualized in your webbrowser.
 Next, enable the button right to `Joystick` to send [opendlv.proxy.PedalPositionRequest](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L208-L210) and [opendlv.proxy.GroundSteeringRequest](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/fb11778810a37d76d45e83e52ea054dac2e2a350/opendlv.odvd#L216-L218) to interface with Kiwi's motor and servo.
 Now, you can click and drag with your mouse (or pan on a smartphone/tablet) to accelerate/decelerate and steer Kiwi.
-If you have difficulties to enable the joystick on your smartphone, try the following link: [http://kiwi.opendlv.io/joystick.html](http://kiwi.opendlv.io/joystick.html).

 ---